samyuktasreeram/ODT2026-finalproject-samyukta/README.md

 - what technologies are involved.

 **Response:**
 `Empire State of Mind is a gamified interaction in which the player lights up a building by accomplishing levels of a pattern-remembrance game.
-It provides an engaging experience through the varied use of coloured lights and stimulating buzzer sounds, enabling a pattern of psychological reinforcement that   ]`
+It provides an engaging experience through the varied use of coloured lights and stimulating buzzer sounds, enabling a pattern of psychological reinforcement that keeps a player wanting to keep coming back for more, and inspiring a sense of competitiveness and challenge in them.
+The coloured lights and sound effects are accomplished through NeoPixel strips and a buzzer connected to an ESP 32.`

 ---